-Backup and restore
+Backup and Restore

 - Native Linux facilities

 - afio/cpio/tar

 - Software packages (Open Source and proprietary)

-- Amanda / offlindr
+- Bacula, Amanda

 - DFSMSdss / DDR

 - Tivoli TSM/ADSM

 - Innovation FDRINSTANT/UPSTREAM

 - CA BrightStor

 - SecureAgent SecureBackup

 - UTS Global TSS-BAR

 - Veritas NetBackup

+- Note that unless you have the backup server on the local system and tape drives available, backup data will be sent over the network.

-Software & maintenance management
+Software & Maintenance Management

 - Since there is no such thing as SMP/E or SES, you have to learn a new mindset. - There are "binary" packages for several platforms, primarily Intel.
 Different distributions use different methods to manage those packages: RPM, dpkg. - Source packages (RPM, tar.gz, etc.) are always available for Open Source software.
+This is not an invitation to compile from source and install without using the same packaging tool as your distribution provider uses.

-Software & maintenance management (2)
+Software & Maintenance Management (2)